Niki Davis: Traditional knowledge

 Davis co-presented at the Annual Conference of the Australian Association for Research in Education (2009) and noted the work that had been done in New Zealand to build an awareness that kaupapa Māori and action research were not incompatible, particularly if there was a shared acceptance of the importance of critical analysis of the role of research in varied historical contexts.
 Davis has reflected that "cultural inclusiveness of online spaces" was important, and when experts at the UNESCO-hosted Edusummit in 2011 highlighted the need for a radical restructuring of schools, including reaching indigenous peoples with ICT, she responded with an urgent call for "visionary leadership" in New Zealand education in response to the challenges and importance of engaging with Māori.
 In 2014, Davis co-presented a paper noting that the New Zealand Ministry of Education was developing pilot programmes to explore inclusive approaches to meeting the needs of priority groups such as Māori, Pasifika and students with special needs.
 Davis had previously collaborated on research into how Māori had adopted digital technologies in Aotearoa New Zealand.
-It was noted in the abstract "[that the researchers] locate their exploration in a discussion of the historical context of colonisation, Māori movement towards self-determination, and in a discussion of Māori values and approaches to knowledge...[and]...the ways Māori have taken and adapted digital technologies for a range of broadly defined educational purposes."
+It was noted in the abstract "[that the researchers located] their exploration in a discussion of the historical context of colonisation, Māori movement towards self-determination, and in a discussion of Māori values and approaches to knowledge...[and]...the ways Māori have taken and adapted digital technologies for a range of broadly defined educational purposes."